 Alternative skills and resources for job searching

-The Emotional Employment project plans to show the importance of the application of Emotional Intelligence tools, skills and strategies for job searchers, especially in groups such as first job searchers, long-term unemployed or lowed skills adults looking for a reinsertion in the labor market.
-The project will have a double line of intervention, both with the job searchers and with counsellors, looking for the necessity of vertical and horizontal communication with a common goal.
+The Emotional Employment project plans to show the importance of the application of Emotional Intelligence tools, skills and strategies for job seekers, especially in groups such as first job seekers, long-term unemployed or lowed skills adults looking for a reinsertion in the labor market.
+The project will have a double line of intervention, both with the job seekers and with counsellors, looking for the necessity of vertical and horizontal communication with a common goal.

 In a short term this goal will be the training in Emotional Intelligence skills during the search process in order to find a job, and in a mid-term the aim is people will improve productivity, reinforce stability in the companies and, as a result, benefit the level and quality of employability.
 The overall objective of this project is to take conscience of the importance of Emotional Intelligence skills in a new economic model and a new working world.